elena-bio/Snakemake-Pipelines-V2/variant-calling-using-pbhoney.md

 ### Runing Sniffles Tool for Variant Calling

    __Sniffles2__: A rapid and accurate structural variant caller designed for long-read sequencing.
 Sniffles2 efficiently detects structural variants (SVs) across germline, somatic, and population-level studies using data from PacBio and Oxford Nanopore technologies.

    **Installation**

-- ● Use `pip` with the command: `pip install sniffles`
+-  Use: `pip` with the command: `pip install sniffles`
-- ● Use `conda` with the command:`conda install sniffles=2.4`
+-  Use: `conda` with the command:`conda install sniffles=2.4`

 If Sniffles1 is already installed via `conda`, it can be upgraded to Sniffles2 with the following command: